How To Use Hydrogen Peroxide For Ringworms

 He adds, “Rubbing alcohol strips the skin of its natural protective lipid barrier, leaving the skin dry, cracked, and ironically more susceptible to infection.
 Large and prolonged exposures can also permit systemic absorption, which is particularly dangerous with isopropyl alcohol.”

 Note: Hydrogen peroxide may cause slight skin irritation.
 It may also cause a stinging sensation on the surface of your skin.
 If you have sensitive skin, you might experience slight discomfort.
 In some cases, using a higher quantity of the solution may cause the skin in the affected area to go a little white for a short while.
-Hence, make sure you talk to your doctor before using this remedy.
+So, always do a patch test to check for sensitivities and consult your doctor if you experience persistent skin irritation.

 Let’s explore some alternative remedies that might be used to treat and cure the issue of ringworm.